Yehangraii/wordle_analyst_ideas_Practice/README_REMOTE_1014.md

 That's not a particularly noble approach, but it seems like you could get perfect scores.

 ### Update:

-Sometime in May 2023 the NYT started to scramble the word order.
+Sometime in May they started to scramble the word order...